code-syl/swc-jo-site-recreate/README.md

 ## Technologies

 The site was built in IntelliJ IDEA, and written in primarily HTML5.
 The styling is done in SCSS, which was compiled into raw CSS.

+The banner has been recreated in Photoshop, as are some of the 'SWCombine items' (tier and forums squares with the SWC border).